… or let’s start the longest and most complicated project so far

 - WHITE – TICK signal

-Testing time! … without custom chips obviously!
+Testing time! … without custom chips!

 I wanted to make a quartz resonator replaceable so I’ve come up with an idea to cut a precision DIP socket proper size and remove unnecessary pins.
-This allows to easily replace the part without serious soldering hassle.
-On the left, pins removed.
+This allows you to easily replace the part without serious soldering hassle.
+On the left, pins were removed.